 Types of Veterinary Medical Tests

-There are several categories of diagnostic tests that may be performed to help your veterinarian determine the cause of your pet’s disorder.
+There are several categories of diagnostic tests that may be performed to help your veterinarian determine the cause of your pet’s illness.

-Histology is the study of the structure, function, and chemical composition of cells within the body.
-Experts in histology (called pathologists) examine small tissue samples to determine if they are normal or diseased.
-These experts can often point to a cause for the abnormal cells.
+Histology is the study of the microscopic structure (anatomy) of animal and plant tissues.
+Experts in histology (called pathologists) examine small tissue samples to determine whether they are normal or diseased.
+Pathologists have studied the causes and effects of diseases and can often point to a reason for abnormal tissue arrangements or cells.

 Small tissue samples will often be sent to a pathologist if your veterinarian suspects conditions such as cancer or other diseases that cause tissue changes.

 Microbiology is the study of small organisms such as bacteria, viruses, fungi, and other single-celled life forms.
-In a veterinary laboratory, specialists in microbiology can perform any of hundreds of tests looking for signs of infection.
-Common tests include growing and identifying bacteria, viruses, and fungi.
-Bacteria can also be tested to see which antibiotics should be effective for eliminating them from the body.
-Other tests use antibodies to detect the presence of microorganisms in a sample from an animal.
-Samples commonly used to culture microorganisms include blood, urine, feces, secretions from the nose or lungs, and swabs taken from a wound or abscess.
+In a veterinary laboratory, specialists in microbiology can perform many tests looking for signs of infection.
+A common procedure includes first growing (culturing) and then identifying bacteria, viruses, and fungi.
+Bacteria can be tested to see which antibiotics should be effective in eliminating them from the body.
+Some microorganisms are difficult to grow in the laboratory, and antibodies or other chemicals may be used to detect the presence of microorganisms in a sample.
+Samples from your pet, that can be used to culture microorganisms include blood, urine, feces, secretions from the nose or lungs, and swabs taken from a wound or abscess.

-Toxicology is the branch of science that studies how poisons affect animals and how animals respond to poisons.
+Toxicology is the branch of science that studies poisons and how they affect animals.
 If your veterinarian suspects that your pet has been poisoned, samples will be collected for toxicologic tests to identify the poison and the amount of damage it may have caused.
 Some common poisons can be quickly identified.
 Rapid identification of a poison can be critical for your pet’s survival.
 In other cases, samples may be sent to an outside laboratory that can accurately test for a much wider range of poisons.
 If your pet has eaten something toxic, your veterinarian may ask you to bring a sample of it with you for testing.